littleosbook/aenix/doc/book/segmentation.md

       2   `0x10`   kernel data segment  `0x00000000 - 0xFFFFFFFF` RW     PL0

 Note that the segments overlap - they both encompass the entire linear address space.
-In our minimal setup we'll only use segmenation for privilege levels.
+In our minimal setup we'll only use segmentation for privilege levels.
 See the Intel manual for details on the other fields.

 ### Creating and loading the GDT